 The Every Student Succeeds Act (ESSA) requires states to identify schools for Comprehensive (CS), Targeted (TS), or Additional Targeted (A-TS) Support and Improvement.
 Additionally, ESSA requires that identified schools develop and implement an improvement plan that addresses the reasons for the school’s identification and will result in improvement of student outcomes.
 Plan development, approval, and monitoring vary by identification categories.

-Dates for training opportunities will be posted early 2018.
+Additional dates for training opportunities will be posted early 2018.

 Planning Requirements for Comprehensive Support and Improvement Schools

 - Be developed by the LEA in partnership with stakeholders, including the principal, other school leaders, teacher and parents of the school.